-As we made our way into Burgos, we were hot and tired.
-We had wanted to take the more scenic “shaded river route” into town, but we crossed highway N-1 and missed the turn-off point.
-We walked in the searing sun for miles before we saw a sign that said: Burgos – 10km.
+The way into Burgos was hot and tiring.
+Our group had wanted to take the more scenic “shaded river route” into town, but we crossed highway N-1 and missed the turn-off point.
+After trudging for many miles in the searing bright sun, we saw a sign that said: Burgos – 10km.
 What?
-We were already in the outskirts of Burgos, yet had another 6.2 miles to go to get into the heart of town?
-We decided we needed a break and grabbed some lunch.
-We needed to fortify ourselves for our final push into the city.
+Having already reached the outskirts of Burgos, how could it be that we had another 6.2 miles to go to get into the heart of town?
+We decided to take a break and grabbed some lunch.
+It was time to fortify ourselves for our final push into the city.

 The final stretch was blazing hot, so we tried to walk in the shade cast by the buildings as much as possible.
-We walked on the bridge across the Arlanzon River and into the fancy hotel area.
-When we finally saw the Burgos Cathedral, we knew we had arrived.
+Walking on the bridge across the Arlanzon River, there in front were the fancy shopping and hotel area.
+Finally spotting the Burgos Cathedral, we had arrived.
 With its rich Gothic exterior, it was living up to everything Mary Klaff had said about it.
 In a word it was magnificent.

 Lindsey Klaff saluted the church and we made our way, after a few false turns, back across the River Arlanzon to our hotel.
 Tracy and I had a beautiful room that overlooked the Arco Santa Maria and we could see the tops of the spires on the cathedral in the distance.
 Lying in our queen bed, we had the best view in Burgos.

-We showered, washed clothes, and went on a tour of the city via train (on rubber wheels, no less), which proved a great introduction to Burgos.
-We saw the Plaza de Santa Maria, the Fernan Gonzales, the monuments to El Cid, the Paseo Espolon, and the Plaza Mayor.
+After showering and washing clothes, we went on a tour of the city via train (on rubber wheels, no less), which proved a great introduction to Burgos.
+The tour included the Plaza de Santa Maria, the Fernan Gonzales, the monuments to El Cid, the Paseo Espolon, and the Plaza Mayor.
 It was fun to be a tourist and to be driven around for once.
 We ran into the Irish teacher, Avril, and many other pilgrims in the Plaza Mayor, where we could say good-bye.
 These peregrinos were all headed in different directions, as Burgos is a frequent stop/start point for many on the Camino.